 If I told you that statistics on boats sinking showed that the dock is four times more dangerous than the open waters, you might tell me to check my calculator, amongst other things.
-But study after study show that four times as many boats sink at the dock than under way!
+But study after study shows that four times as many boats sink at the dock than underway!
 Why is that???

 Real Time Reactions

 Well, candidly, there are lies, damn lies and statistics… If you are underway and you see water coming up from below, you are going to do something about it right away.
-Thus, the underway problems are going to be dealt with in real time and the odds are way in your favor that you can save the vessel, even if you have to drive her onto the beach to do so.
+Thus, the underway problems are going to be dealt with in real time and the odds that you can save the vessel are way in your favor, even if you have to drive her onto the beach to do so.
 But why do so many boats sink at their docks?
 Why didn’t the bilge pump save her, to start with?

 And remember, bilge pumps don’t save boats.
 They buy you time.
 Time from what?
 Well, again, the statistics say that boats sink at the dock for two major reasons.
-Half the time (50%!), a thru-hull fitting gives up the ghost and water eventually overwhelms the battery/bilge pump arrangement.
+Half the time, a thru-hull fitting gives up the ghost and water eventually overwhelms the battery/bilge pump arrangement.
 So, check the thru-hulls with every lay-up.
 And check the screws around them.
-If the screws “rot”* away, it’s another source of water entry that isn’t so obvious.
+If the screws “rot*” away, it is another source of water to enter that isn’t so obvious.
 But it will add up.

 The second most common source of sinking at the dock is snow and rain (30%).
 I had that happen to one of my boats because the self-bailing scuppers clogged from leaves.
 Rain followed…and followed…and followed…until I had a submarine.
-Also, many skippers believe that biminis and canvas covers prevent water from entering the boat.
+Also, many skippers believe that bimini tops and canvas covers prevent water from entering the boat.
 Wrong again.
 They slow it but don’t stop it.
-In the winter, stow canvas someplace dry and shrink wrap the boat.
+In the winter, stow them someplace dry and shrink wrap the boat.

-So, over 80% of the boats sink for two reasons – all of which adds up to checking the boat from time to time.
-Or paying the dockhand to…or your teenager that wants some extra spending money to go with his or her new driver’s license…but check it.
+So, over 80% of the boats that sink do so for two reasons – all of which adds up to checking the boat from time to time.
+Or paying the dockhand…or your teenager that wants some extra spending money to go with his or her new driver’s license…but check it.
 Would you leave a box with $20,000 unattended on your lawn for months at a time?

-So, if four out of five boats sink at the dock, what about that other boat?
+So, if four out of five boats that sink do so at the dock, what about that other boat?
 Well, that is a story for another time – and soon…

-* By the way, marine screws don’t rot.
+* Marine screws don’t rot.
 They get eaten away by electrical charges in the water.
 This is due to poor “galvanic isolation.”
-More on that in the days ahead…!
+More on that in the days ahead!